jkeltner/district_profile/README.md

 # District Overview

 ## Introduction
 I created this project because I wanted to be able to see some overview information for my congressional district and compare it to averages in my state and the nation.
 When I saw there was an API that allowed you to retrieve data from the Census Bureau [American Community Survey](https://www.census.gov/programs-surveys/acs/) I figured it would be a fun project.
 The goal is to provide a simple way to see some overview information about any congressional district and compare figure with state and national averages.
+I will likely add some additional data sources over time to get richer data.

 ## Census API Key
 In order to run this program you will need to have an API key provided by the Census bureau.It’s relatively easy to get one at [this site](http://api.census.gov/data/key_signup.html).
-One you have it create a file names **api_key.py** and enter the following:
+One you have it create a file names **api_keys.py** and enter the following:

-`API_KEY = YOUR_API_KEY`
+`CENSUS_API_KEY = YOUR_API_KEY`

 Once you’ve done this, you should be able to run the code here.